harishanand95/curl-links/README.md

 Credits to the guys who wrote simplehtmldom.
 Techinique used to parse the html than a regex is done by S.C.
 Chen (me578022@gmail.com) found on http://simplehtmldom.sourceforge.net/

-Currently the URL is set to http://cs75.tv/2012/summer/
+Change the URL in curl.php

-and the files to download is set to  .mp4
+and the default files to download is set to  .mp4